NetSAIL-UCI/Phoenix/README.md

 # Kick-the-tires instructions

-We strongly recommend completing the steps specified in this [section](#preparing-workloads) for kick-the-tires deadline.
+We strongly recommend completing the steps specified in the section [Preparing Workloads](#preparing-workloads) by kick-the-tires deadline.

 # Preparing Workloads